alex-bl/CompilerConstruction/cc_team02/README.md

 ## Content

-- cc_team02 (the full code-base)
+Contains the cc_team02 full code-base.
-- The template provided from https://github.com/W4RH4WK/mCc setup with cmake

 ## Internal notes

-This section contains internal notes about the given template.
+This section contains internal notes about the project.
 See [issues](https://github.com/YusufIpek/CompilerConstruction/issues) for project progress and additional information.

 ## Setup

 This section describes the minimal prerequisites, the build steps as well as a detailed description about the different targets.
-This project offers a build configuration for both build-tools **meson** and **cmake**.
+This project offers a build configuration for both build-systems **meson** and **cmake**.

-Minimal prerequisites for both build-tools:
+Minimal prerequisites for both build-systems:

 - flex 2.6.0
 - bison (GNU Bison) 3.0.4